7 Things to Look For in Deciding Which Truck Driving Training is Right For You

 5. WHO DO THEY TRAIN FOR?

-Does the school train for all major carriers or are they a captive school?
+Does the truck driving school train for all major carriers or are they a captive school?
 You should avoid contract training at all costs, but some truck driving schools don’t advertise themselves as contract trainers.
 These schools simply steer the vast majority of their students to one carrier who is their lifeblood.
 Beware of a school that doesn’t offer you job placement options and opportunities with a large number of carriers, it may very well be a captive school.

 6. ARE THEY A 3RD PARTY TESTER?